thecomeonman/Montek/README.md

 `install.packages(c('shiny','shinydashboard','DT','ggplot2','scales','data.table','rjson'))`

 The file Dashboard/Global.R  has a bunch of parameters.
 The only one you NEED to modify to get started is `lArchitectureParms$cRootDirectory`.
 The others can be left as they are.
-This should be enough to let you run this on your local machine or on a VM.
-More instructions can be found in the help and explanations button in the tool.
+This should be enough to let you run this on your local machine.
+More instructions can be found in the Configuring button in the tool.

 #### Running the tool

 Opening Dashboard/Global.R in RStudio should cause a Run App button to show up towards the top left.
 Click that to, well, run the app.

+The App Functionality button will tell you about the basic features.
+The App Information button will tell you some details about the functionality.

 ### Advanced